Chief, VOA BANGLA

 Voice of America

-oquia Haider is a well-known figure to all Bengali-speaking people across the world.
+Rokeya Hayder is a well-known figure to all Bengali-speaking people across the world.
 She has now been appointed the chief of Bangla language department of the Voice of America (VOA).
 She is the first woman to have joined the role at the radio station since 1958.
-Her news casts create an overwhelmed audience.
-Many news readers present their news on radio and television but it seems that there is a charisma in Roquia Haider’s voice which makes her extraordinary and brings fame for her.
+When she presents news from VOA radio station, the audiences get overwhelmed.
+Many news readers present their news on radio and television but it seems that there is a charisma on Rokeya Haider’s voice which makes her extraordinary and brings fame for her.

-Roquia Haider opines, she wouldn’t get such fame and respect from any other profession if she didn’t work at VOA as news presenter.
-She is very sincere to her profession and her only attention is about news items.
-She doesn’t only present news but also writes, translates and edits.
+Rokeya Haydar opines, she didn’t get such fame and respect from other profession if she didn’t work VOA as news presenter.
+She is very sincere to his profession and her only attention is about news items.
+He doesn’t only present news but also write, translate and edit.

-Roquia Haider had great interest in sports since childhood.
-As a result, she travelled extensively to collect news of Olympic, commonwealth games, worldcup football and cricket.
+Rokeya Haydar had great interest in sports from her childhood.
+As a result, she travelled many countries to collect news of Olympic, commonwealth games, worldcup football and cricket.
 In 1981, she covered news as a correspondent of Voice of America during World Olympic Games in Los Angeles.
 Bangladesh participated in this competition for the first time and flew its flag.

-Roquia Haider’s journalism career is full of diversity.
-She has got huge fame after the appointment as head of Bangla Language Department of VOA.
+Rokeya Haydar’s journalism career is full of diversity.
+She has got huge fame after the appointment as Bangla Language Department of VOA.
 She feels proud for Bangladesh.
 She believes, the language movement and liberation war have established Bangladesh in a high position in the world.
-Bangladesh has become a developed and dignified country due to the resistance shown by Bangladeshis during the war of liberation.
-Once, the people of Bangladesh had to extend their hands asking for help to other countries but the situation has changed now.
+Bangladesh will able to become a developed and dignified country.
+Once, the people of Bangladesh beg for help to other countries but there is no such situation in the country.
 We have now achieved self-sufficiency in every sector, she adds.

 Regarding empowerment of women, she says, Bangladesh has proved that if women are empowered, the scenario of economy can change.
-If women get proper opportunities, the country will set example as an economic power.
+If women get opportunities properly, the country will set example as an economic power.
 Little educated rural women are the proud partners of development as industrial workers.